ianrenton/ianrenton.com/hardware/planesailing/index.markdown

 ![Plane Sailing Banner](/hardware/planesailing/banner7.png){: .center}

-<div class="notes"><p>Over Summer 2021, I'm upgrading Plane/Sailing to include a server-side component for better long-term tracking, adding APRS input for mobile amateur radio stations, moving the processing to a single modern Raspberry Pi for all three inputs, and conducting a visual overhaul of the web interface.
-I'm going to update the documentation alongside it, but you may find that for a few days or weeks the pages don't quite line up, or they reflect an older version of the software than what's visible on the web.
-If so, don't worry, I will catch up soon!</p></div>

 ## Build Guide

 The links below are to the design & build information in case you are interested or would like to build a similar setup for yourself!
 All the software is open source, and all the hardware chosen to be as inexpensive as possible.